Raspberry Pi Usage Instructions

 Installing G2T

-- After the Raspberry Pi is flashed with the latest system, you need to edit the config.txt file in the boot disk
+- After flashing the latest system onto the Raspberry Pi, you need to edit the config.txt file on the boot partition.

-- Please note that UART1 is already enabled by default and no configuration is needed in the system.
-UART3 needs to perform the following steps
+- Please note that UART1 is already enabled by default and does not require configuration within the system.
+UART3 requires the following steps:

 dtoverlay=uart3